Kings Mountain State Park

 Recreation Demonstration Areas

-RDA’s were a new concept where sub-marginal farmland would be converted into low-cost recreational facilities that were sorely needed by the textile workers of the area.
+RDA’s were a new concept where sub-marginal farmland would be converted into low-cost recreational facilities the type of which were sorely needed by the textile workers of the area.

-Typically, RDA’s included both day use areas and facilities for organized summer camps where poor children could enjoy outdoor activities with proper supervision and at a low cost.
-Only 2 RDAs were built in South Carolina and 45 in the entire nation.
+Typically, RDA’s included both day use areas and facilities for organized summer camps where poor children could enjoy outdoor activities.
+Only 45 RDAs were built in the entire nation with 2 being in South Carolina.

 Multiple New Deal Programs Working Together at Kings Mountain